Superconductivity and Low Energy Excitations in an Attractive Hubbard Model: Introduction

 We also study the low-energy excitations above the ground states of the attractive Hubbard model at several fillings.
 We prove that the pairing excitations are gapless above the ground states when the number of fermions deviates from that of the half filling by the order of the volume.
 In addition, we prove that a certain class of single-fermion excitations has a non-vanishing spectral gap above the ground state with an even number of fermions in a strong coupling and low-density regime for fermions.
 The latter is a physically reasonable consequence due to the attractive pair interaction of the present model.
 Namely, the existence of an unpaired fermion always increases the whole energy.
 Such a situation does not necessarily occur for an even number of fermions.

-The present paper is organized as follows: The precise definition of the attractive Hubbard model is given in Sec.~\ref{Sec:Model}, its Shiba transformation \cite{Shiba} is treated in Sec.~\ref{Sec:Shiba}, and the grand canonical formalism and the charge neutrality are explained in Sec.\ref{Sec:GCF}.
+The present paper is organized as follows: The precise definition of the attractive Hubbard model is given in Sec.~\ref{Sec:Model}.
+The Shiba transformation \cite{Shiba}, the grand canonical formalism and the charge neutrality are also explained in this section.
 Following Kubo and Kishi \cite{KK}, we prove the positivity of the superconducting correlation in Sec.~\ref{Sec:PosiSuper}.
 As shown in Sec.~\ref{Sec:BoundSuper}, the positivity yields some useful bounds.
 In order to use Lieb's results which are restricted to the even numbers of fermions, we consider a certain fermion Fock space which is restricted to the corresponding sector in Sec.~\ref{Sec:RestFock}.
-In Sec.~\ref{sec:GSevenrepl}, we recall Lieb's results.
 In Sec.~\ref{Sec:LROsuper}, we prove the existence of superconducting long-range order for the attractive Hubbard model with the chemical potential corresponding to half filling on the Lieb lattices (Theorem~\ref{LROsuper}).
-The long-range order implies the existence of a pure state which exhibits the spontaneous magnetization for the order parameter of superconductivity (Theorem~\ref{sponsuper}).
+The long-range order implies the existence of a pure state which exhibits the non-vanishing superconducting order parameter (Theorem~\ref{sponsuper}).
 In Sec.~\ref{Sec:GapSFE}, we prove the existence of a non-vanishing spectral gap above the ground state with an even number of fermions in a strong coupling and low-density regime for fermions for the lattice translationally invariant Hamiltonian of the attractive Hubbard model on the hypercubic lattices $\ze^d$ (Theorem~\ref{thmGap}).
-The case of Lieb lattices is treated in Sec.~\ref{Sec:LiebLatticeGap} (Theorem~\ref{thmGapLieb}).
+The case of Lieb lattices is also treated (Theorem~\ref{thmGapLieb}).
 In Sec.~\ref{Sec:LLE}, we prove that the pairing excitations are gapless above the ground states when the number of fermions deviates from that of the half filling by the order of the volume for the lattice translationally invariant Hamiltonian (Theorems~\ref{GaplessEx} and \ref{GaplessEx2}).